Marianna3011/ChoirKids_SWSN/Final_report_simplified.md

 ## 7. Limitations and Future Work

-While this study demonstrates GraphSAGE's capabilities and limitations on cold-start nodes, several constraints should be acknowledged. **First, we explored only one sampling strategy** ([10,5] neighbors)—larger neighborhood sizes or different sampling schemes (e.g., importance-based sampling rather than uniform random) might better compensate for cold-start situations. **Second, our definition of cold-start (degree ≤ 2) is arbitrary**, though motivated by distribution analysis; different thresholds could reveal additional nuances in the relationship between connectivity and performance.
+While this study demonstrates GraphSAGE's capabilities and limitations on cold-start nodes, several constraints should be acknowledged. **First, we explored only one sampling strategy** ([10,5] neighbors) - larger neighborhood sizes or different sampling schemes (e.g., importance-based sampling rather than uniform random) might better compensate for cold-start situations. **Second, our definition of cold-start (degree ≤ 2) is arbitrary**, though motivated by distribution analysis; different thresholds could reveal additional nuances in the relationship between connectivity and performance.

 **Third, we did not implement domain-specific adaptations** beyond basic architectural choices.
-Techniques like feature engineering, hybrid models combining collaborative filtering with GNNs, or meta-learning approaches designed specifically for few-neighbor scenarios could improve cold-start performance. **Fourth, computational constraints limited hyperparameter exploration**—the ogbn-products scale made exhaustive tuning infeasible, and different learning rates, hidden dimensions, or dropout values might narrow the gap.
+Techniques like feature engineering, hybrid models combining collaborative filtering with GNNs, or meta-learning approaches designed specifically for few-neighbor scenarios could improve cold-start performance. **Fourth, computational constraints limited hyperparameter exploration** - the ogbn-products scale made exhaustive tuning infeasible, and different learning rates, hidden dimensions, or dropout values might narrow the gap.

 **Note on alternative architectures**: We attempted to train Graph Attention Networks (GAT) and Graph Convolutional Networks (GCN) on the full dataset for comparison.
 However, both models were stopped after the first epoch exceeded 500 minutes of training time, making them computationally infeasible for this dataset scale.
 This highlights GraphSAGE's critical advantage: its sampling-based approach enables practical training on million-node graphs, while full-batch methods like GCN and attention-based approaches like GAT face prohibitive computational costs at this scale.